salimwid/Benchmarking_AirBnB_Listing_Price/README.md

 These two key contributions are especially important as COVID-19 has changed the dynamics of travel globally, with the shifts in guest behaviour driven by the prevalence of remote work and price sensitivity due to post-pandemic economic climate.

 ### Datasets
 The main dataset adopted in this project was acquired from Inside Airbnb which was a publicly available dataset for Airbnb price listing.
 In this project, the main focus was listing price in London as it was the city with the most Airbnb listings.
-There were 2 key files used: <strong> Detailed listing file </strong> and <strong> user reviews file </strong>. <br> Detailed listing file had 66,641 unique listings with over 74 attributes and across 5 main categories.
+There were 2 key files used: <strong> Detailed listing file </strong> and <strong> user reviews file </strong>.
+Detailed listing file had 66,641 unique listings with over 74 attributes and across 5 main categories.
 Meanwhile, user reviews file had 1,043,004 reviews with meta features on listing id, reviewer id, date and reviews description. <br>

 The main dataset was enriched using data from Google Maps API which added tube station details and location to the listing information.
 The clean aggregated dataset has 65 features, 32 one hot encoding features and 33 numerical features. <br>